Dummyjar/Dummyjar/README.md

          self.university = 'University of Calcutta'
          self.stream = 'Optics and Optoelectronics Engineering'
          self.depertment = 'Department of Applied Optics and Photonics'
     # Python art gifs will take to the respective repository
+    # also everything thing is clickable ;)
 ```